jeremiahcodes/enterprise_cms_wagtail/DEPLOYMENT.md

-# Deploy Wagtail CMS to Azure Container Apps
+# Deploy Wagtail CMS to Azure App Service (Free/Low-Cost Tier)

-This guide will help you deploy your Wagtail CMS application to Azure using Azure Container Apps, PostgreSQL, and Blob Storage.
+This guide will help you deploy your Wagtail CMS application to Azure using Azure App Service with the lowest cost tiers, PostgreSQL, and Blob Storage.

 ## Prerequisites